What are the age requirements for Kindergarten?

 Mrs. Campbell is a certified teacher (who is also ICA’s head teacher).
 She received her degree at West Chester University.
 She has been in her position at Immaculate Conception Academy since we opened (8 years ago) Her previous experience includes preschool work at Immaculate Conception and St. Catharine’s.
 She also worked for the BCIU and Governor Mifflin.

 Mrs. Lisa Forkin has been an ICA kindergarten teacher for two years.
 She has her credentials from Holy Family College in Philadelphia.
 Previously, Mrs. Forkin worked with many of the children in our PreKindergarten Program.
-She has 4 children, all of whom attend Catholic education.
+She has 4 children; her oldest son is a sophomore at Berks Catholic, while her three younger children are students at ICA.

 Where are the Kindergarten classroom?